Types of Reverse Mortgages

 How much can you borrow?

-The amount of funds you can receive through a reverse loan depends on age, the value of your home, and current interest rates.
+The amount of funds you can receive through a reverse loan depends on the age of the youngest borrower, the value of your home, and current interest rates.
 Generally, the older you are and the more equity in your home, the more funds you can access.

 Repayment